sf-wdi-17/notes/lectures/week-10/_2_tuesday/dusk/ANGULAR_SERVICES.md

 Controllers in Angular (and other apps!) are for single use only and they don't communicate with each other.
 E.g. when you change routes you will lose the data you've loaded up into your present controller, or if you have two controllers running to mananage two suptemplates, they don't be able to share data.
 Unless. . . you use a service to get, store, and sycronize data!

+You could also have 2 or more controllers running at once in one view and you'll want to syncronize data across them.
+But **controllers can't talk to each other** or be injected into each other.
+But never fear, Angular gives us powerful methods called $broadcast, $emit, and $on to have controllers and services communicate to each other.

 > **Services** are for getting, storing, and syncronizing data across your apps controllers and views.

+> $emit dispatches an event upwards ... $broadcast dispatches an event downwards.

 Services can be used to. . .